OpsMx/spinnaker-helm/README.md

 - In this method all the halyard configuration will be centralised in Git Repository.

-  -  Create an empty repo(called as "gitops-halyard") and clone to the local-machine.
+  -  Create an empty repo(called as "gitops-halyard") branch "main" as default, and clone to the local-machine.

   -  Clone the [repo](https://github.com/OpsMx/standard-gitops-halyard.git)